 Providing education, skills, resources and hope for a brighter future.

 More than half of Vietnam’s ethnic minority households live in poverty, according to Vietnam’s General Statistics Office.
-That’s over six million people who struggle to address their basic needs and to access opportunities to prosper.
+Over six million people struggle to address their basic needs and have no chance to prosperous.

 Living in rural areas, their financial struggles are exacerbated by social and cultural isolation.
 Ethnic minorities, especially girls, often lack the opportunities to further their education.
-Factors such as the need for girls to work to support their families’ help with the household chores, and/or early marriage impede their opportunities for education.
+Factors such as the need for girls to work to support their families help with the household chores, and early marriage impede their opportunities for education.

-To provide hope for a brighter future and a break from the poverty cycle for ethnic minority girls in Vietnam, VinaCapital Foundation created Brighter Path, a program for Ethnic Minority Girls
+The VinaCapital Foundation created Brighter Path, a program for Ethnic Minority Girls to provide hope for a brighter future and a break from the poverty cycle for ethnic minority girls in Vietnam.

-This program provides 100 impoverished ethnic minority girls with mentoring and scholarships while they attend high school and university.
-Each student receives a seven-year scholarship (three years of high school and four years of university) that includes support for books, food, housing, and uniforms or clothing.
-Before receiving the scholarship, the families must commit to support their daughter’s education through the duration of the scholarship.
+This program provides 50 impoverished ethnic minority girls with mentoring and scholarships while they attend high school and university.
+Each student receives a seven-year scholarship (three years of high school and four years of university), including support for books, food, housing, and uniforms or clothing.
+Their families must commit to support their daughter’s education throughout the duration of the scholarship.

-As a result, the girls who arrive shy, scared and with very narrow horizons, now have confidence in their ability to succeed, much better world view, and many opportunities for their career.
+As a result, the girls who arrive shy, scared and with very narrow horizons, develop confidence in their ability to succeed, a much better world-view, and many opportunities for their career.
 With an education, a young girl has the power to break out of the poverty cycle.
-And as she does so, she can channel her resources to create better prospects for those closest to her, in her family and her community.
-Improve her life and many more will benefit.
+As she does, she can also channel her resources to help create better prospects for those closest to her, in her family and her community.

 In June 2017, 50 additional girls from 23 ethnic groups in 36 provinces were selected for the 7 year program.